anicholakos/complete_fxos_tutorial/source/episode02.rst

 I encourage you to enhance the current application by providing error checks, validation, etc. If you want, you could possibly try out writing your own app.
-If you are looking for other public web apis to call, take a look at `ProgrammableWeb <http://www.programmableweb.com>`__,  they list thousands of APIs.
-Maybe you could write a Weather App, Currency App... the world is yours.
+If you are looking for other public web APIs to call, take a look at `ProgrammableWeb <http://www.programmableweb.com>`__,  they list thousands of APIs.
+Maybe you could write a weather or currency app... the world is yours.

 Coming up Next